top of page

 • Develop sociotechnical, system-aligned strategies — for yourself and your organization — that map backward from the future you want to create.

-In short, you'll come out of this course with a new vision and draft strategy for how to change the system you’re in, vetted by me and your fellow participants, and a workbook full of exercises so you can do it all again in the future.
+In short, you'll come out of this course with a new vision and draft strategy for how to change the system you’re in, vetted by me and your fellow participants, and an 80-page workbook full of exercises so you can do it all again in the future.

 Price: $950 or $750 (early bird rate)